Easy walking, horseback riding, snowshoeing, hiking, wildlife, history, great for kids.

 Sadly, Beech bark disease is rampant.
-A study is being done in the area.
+A few years ago a study was done in the area.

 More information on Beech bark disease may be found here: https://www.unh.edu/unhtoday/2021/07/beechbarkdisease

 Most of the trail is free from rocks and roots.
-I would love to bring my old mares out here!
+Easy walking and great for horses.
 This is the only rock to navigate.